 Control groups are a bad idea when the content is urgent.
 Statistical accuracy is important, but what if there’s an important app or account update that users need to know about?
 Using a control group means that some users won’t receive this urgent update until later.

-In situations where you have to send a message, such as a terms of service update, the third option of not doing anything isn’t really an option.
+In situations where you have to send a message, such as a term of service update, the third option of not doing anything isn’t really an option.
 Therefore, there’s no use in testing message copy against a control group — you’ll have to send the message anyway, even if the control group wins.
 These are the only cases in which you’d be advised not to use a control group.

 Overview of the A/B test interface.

 The only thing worse than not A/B testing at all is drawing the wrong conclusions from your tests.
 With this information in mind, you can skip the beginner’s mistake of ignoring control groups.

 Leanplum is the most complete mobile marketing platform, designed for intelligent action.
 Our integrated solution delivers meaningful engagement across messaging and the in-app experience.
 We work with top brands such as Expedia, Tesco, and Lyft.
 To find out more about how Leanplum works, schedule your personalized demo here.